Pat Carney: Gemini North

-Carney's contacts with the oil and gas industry resulted in her being commissioned to conduct a survey of local opinion about the installation of a gas pipeline along the Mackenzie River Valley.
+In the early 1970s, Gemini North was commissioned to conduct a survey of local opinion about the installation of a gas pipeline along the Mackenzie River Valley.
 Carney organised an information tour of the valley with stops at all the river settlements where the fly-in pipeliners conducted workshops explaining to the local people details about the pipeline project.
-The pipeliner's tour was shadowed by the president of the Northwest Territories Indian Brotherhood president James Wah-shee and was seen in native rights circles as a demonstration of the Brotherhood's aim to be consulted before any pipeline work started.
+The pipeline's tour was shadowed by the president of the Northwest Territories Indian Brotherhood, James Wah-shee, and was seen in native rights circles as a demonstration of the Brotherhood's aim to be consulted before any pipeline work started.
 Shortly after this tour the Brotherhood applied for a development caveat to stop all development on treaty land.
 This caveat eventually led to the pipeline inquiry which resulted in the project being shelved.

 A fictionalized account of these events was published in 2008.

 Political career

 Member of Parliament

 Carney first ran for the House of Commons of Canada as a Progressive Conservative candidate in the 1979 election and was defeated.
 She was elected in the 1980 election as the Member of Parliament (MP) from Vancouver Centre.